|

-latest design: sterling silver, Seymchan and Swarovski © beads, priced
+The pretty bracelet is sterling silver, Seymchan meteorite and Swarovski crystal © beads,

 a neutral /pink colour scheme.
 All of